1. About flucloxacillin

 8. Cautions with other medicines

-Tell your doctor if you're taking these medicines before you start flucloxacillin:
+Tell your doctor if you're taking any of these medicines before you start flucloxacillin:

 - other antibiotics

-You should also let your doctor know if you've recently had, or are about to have, any vaccinations.
+Tell your doctor if you've recently had, or are due to have, an oral typhoid vaccination.
+Flucloxacillin can make it less effective.

 Mixing flucloxacillin with herbal remedies and supplements

-There are no known problems with taking herbal remedies and supplements with flucloxacillin.
+There is little information about taking herbal remedies and supplements with flucloxacillin.

 How does flucloxacillin work?

 Flucloxacillin is one of a group of antibiotics called penicillins.
-It works by damaging the cell walls of bacteria and killing them.
+It works by killing harmful bacteria.

 When will I feel better?

-Tell your doctor if you don't start feeling better after taking flucloxacillin for 3 days.
+Tell your doctor if you do not start feeling better after taking flucloxacillin for 3 days.
 Also tell them if, at any time, you start to feel worse.

 Will it give me thrush?